 Dental Implants – Chaska, MN

-Implants can recreate your teeth in a virtually seamless fashion, providing valuable health and aesthetic advantages that are exceptionally long-lasting.
+Dental implants can recreate your teeth in a virtually seamless fashion, providing valuable health and cosmetic advantages that are exceptionally long-lasting.
 Traditional replacement solutions like bridges and dentures only replace the crown, which is the visible portion of the tooth.
 While this is adequate for aesthetics and function, the lack of a functioning tooth root underneath the gum tissue can result in jawbone deterioration over time.

-Dental implants are the only reconstructive option available today that successfully replicates your entire tooth structure, which is ideal for your continuing oral health and wellbeing.
-Also, adjacent natural teeth do not have to be involved in treatment.
-Once they’re complete, dental implants are virtually indistinguishable from the rest of your smile in appearance and feel.
-They also provide exceptional longevity since they can potentially last for a lifetime with great home care and regular dental checkups with Dr. Stapleton.
+Additionally, dental implants are the only reconstructive option available today that successfully replicates your entire tooth structure, which is ideal for your continuing oral health and wellbeing.
+Also, adjacent natural teeth do not have to be modified for the treatment.
+Once the process is complete, dental implants are virtually indistinguishable from the rest of your smile in appearance and feel.
+They can potentially last for a lifetime with great home care and regular dental checkups with Dr. Stapleton.

 Once dental implants have been placed in the jaw and allowed to heal properly, Dr. Stapleton will work to design the ideal restoration to attach on top, restoring the patient’s smile at last.
-Our recommendation for this process will depend on the number of teeth that are missing, implants that are needed for coverage, as well as the patient’s personal preferences.
+Our recommendation for this process will depend on the number of teeth that are missing as well as the patient’s personal preferences.

 All-ceramic dental crowns can be fitted over individual implants, restoring the shape and function of the missing tooth without requiring any alteration of the natural teeth that are still nearby.